 Sticks – scaffolding

 Eastern wall is directed towards Mecca and towards the main plaza.
-It is adorned with three massive towers – minarets, each topped with ostrich egg.
-The tallest (20 m) is in the middle – imam is conducting his prayers from this tower.
+It is adorned with three massive towers – minarets, each topped with an ostrich egg.
+The tallest (20 m) is in the middle – the imam is conducting his prayers from this tower.

 Wall is adorned with 18 pilasters – buttresses, each ending with a pinnacle.